 Note: the following paragraph has been rewritten and has modified language that appears in the original template.
 Please do not resolve the text that appears below that contains strikethroughs.

 Review of a candidate’s file occurs at both the department and the college levels.
-The eligible faculty in the candidate’s department or unit, or a personnel committee comprised of a subset of the eligible faculty will review the file and the external reviews, prepare a report, meet with the department head, and vote.
-In cases where there are too few eligible faculty members at or above the rank being sought to form a personnel committee within the candidate’s department or unit, the department or unit head will work with the appropriate dean to establish a committee including appropriate faculty members from outside the department.
+The eligible faculty in the candidate’s department or unit, or a personnel committee comprised of a subset of the eligible faculty will review the file and the external reviews, meet with the department head, and vote.
+In cases where there are fewer than 3 eligible faculty members at or above the rank being sought within the candidate’s department or unit, the department or unit head will work with the appropriate dean to establish a committee including appropriate faculty members from outside the department.
 A final vote will be conducted by signed ballot, which may happen electronically, and the ballots will remain confidential to the extent permitted by law.

 All tenured faculty at the rank being sought or higher within the candidate’s department will review and vote on a candidate's dossier at the department level.
 All members of the COE Faculty Personnel Committee (FPC) at the rank being sought or higher will review and vote on a candidate's dossier unless the COE FPC member previously voted at the department level.
 COE FPC members who voted on a candidate’s dossier at the department level are ineligible to vote on the same dossier at the COE FPC level.
 The department head does not vote as they are tasked with providing their own independent review of the file.